nogsp/CarPlateBoxDectection/README.md

-# Car Plate Box Dectect
+# Car Plate Box Dectection
 Project developed for the discipline of Signais and systems at UFPE,

 ## Main depedencias: